-An extract from the soon to be published book
+An extract from the recently published book

 The book provides insight into the development of Ned Iceton’s theories, embedded in a history of a network of social developers.
 The inspiration for the Social Developers Network and the NED-Net Foundation is based on the following perceptions: